n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

 5. Hover over the **placeholder logo** and select the upload icon to upload a square image that will serve as the logo for your app.
 6. Enter a **Description** for your app.
 7. Open the **Scopes** tab and add the appropriate scopes.
 Refer to [Required scopes for HubSpot node](#required-scopes-for-hubspot-node) for a complete list of scopes you should add.
-8. Select **Create app** to finish creating our app.
+8. Select **Create app** to finish the process.
 9. In the modal, review the info about your app's access token, then select **Continue creating**.
-10. Once our app is created, open the **Access token card** and select **Sho token** to reveal the token.
+10. Once your app's created, open the **Access token card** and select **Show token** to reveal the token.
-11. Cop this token and enter it in our n8n credential.To start making API calls, navigate to the details page of your app.
+11. Copy this token and enter it in your n8n credential.

 Refer to the [HubSpot Private Apps documentation](https://developers.hubspot.com/docs/api/private-apps){:target=_blank .external-link} for more information.